DAVIDRO999000999/psx-box/README.md

 # psx-box
 ![Alt text](  http://i.imgur.com/mkp3JJb.jpg "psx-box")

-Progress 45 - 50% roughly
+Progress 40 - 45% roughly

 # What's already done?

  Memory has been implemented
  CD-Rom has been implemented
  Input has been implemented
- Timing has been implemeneted
  SPU Code has been implemented
  CPU Decoder has been implemented